Bangladesh eye revenge against Ireland

 Opener Tamim Iqbal led the chase with a patient 70, while Shakib scored a half-century.
 Besides Imrul Kayes, Junaid Siddique, Mushfiqur Rahim and Raqibul Hasan all got starts.

-Tomorrow`s match is likely to see the return of former skipper Mohammad Ashraful which will lent solidarity to the middle order.
+Tomorrow`s match is likely to see the return of former skipper Mohammad Ashraful which will lend solidarity to the middle order.

 But the matter of concern for Bangladesh is their lacklustre bowling which allowed India to pile up 370 in the opener.
 Their seamer Shafiul Islam went for 69 runs in his seven overs while new-ball partner Rubel Hossain bleeded 60 runs in 10 wicketless overs.